norech/special-arcade/docs/samples.md

     }

     void render() override {
-        // remove all points from the previous frame
-        // fills the canvas with transparent color _canvas.clear();
+        // clears the previous canvas and prepare drawing _canvas.startDraw();

         // on ncurses, a red 'A' and a green 'E' will be displayed
         // on graphical, both a red and a green square will be displayed